• Skip to main content

 • Rinse and slice the green tomatoes into about ¼ inch thick slices.
 Pat the tomatoes dry with paper towels to remove any excess moisture and set them aside.

 • Heat oil in a 10-inch cast-iron or heavy-bottom skillet until it reaches 350°F on a deep fryer thermometer.
-Working in batches of 3 to 4 tomatoes at a time, carefully place the tomatoes in the hot oil and fry, flipping once, until golden brown on both sides, about 2 minutes per side.
+Working in batches of 3 to 4 tomatoes at a time, carefully place the tomatoes in the hot oil and fry, flipping once, until golden brown on both sides, about 2 to 3 minutes per side.
 Repeat with the remaining tomato slices.
 Carefully transfer the fried green tomatoes to a wire rack to cool.

 • Serve the tomatoes warm with your favorite dipping sauce, such as our New Orleans Remoulade Sauce.
 Enjoy!